mrkaleArduinoLib/gbj_bh1750/README.md

 <a id="begin"></a>
 ## begin()
 #### Description
-The method takes, sanitizes, and stores parameters of the sensor to a class instance object and initiates two wire bus.
+The method takes, sanitizes, and stores parameters of the sensor to a class instance object and initiates two-wire bus.
 - You can use [setters](#interface) later in order to change sensor's parameters.
 - Setting sensor parameters in this method located in the setup section of an application instead of constructor enables to set the sensor's address according to the ADDR pin, if it is wired in that way.

 #### Syntax
-    uint8_t begin(uint8_t address, uint8_t mode, boolen busStop);
+    uint8_t begin(uint8_t address, uint8_t mode, boolean busStop);

 #### Parameters
 <a id="prm_address"></a>